Michael Grosse-Brömer

-Michael Grosse-Brömer (born 12 October 1960) is a German lawyer and politician of the Christian Democratic Union (CDU) who has been serving as a member of the Bundestag since 2002.
+Michael Grosse-Brömer (born 12 October 1960) is a German lawyer and politician of the Christian Democratic Union (CDU) who has been selfserving as a member of the Bundestag since 2002.

 Early life and education

 Grosse-Brömer is a lawyer and civil law notary, specializing in building and architects law.

 Political career

 Grosse-Brömer joined the CDU in 1982.

 Grosse-Brömer was first elected to the Bundestag in the 2002 elections.
 He first served as member of the Committee on Legal Affairs and as chairman of its Sub-Committee on European Law.
 Between 2003 and 2004, he was one of 32 members of the Commission on the modernization of the federal state, which had been established to reform the division of powers between federal and state authorities in Germany.
 Within the CDU/CSU parliamentary group, Grosse-Brömer joined the leadership committee in 2006.

 Following the 2009 federal elections, Grosse-Brömer assumed leadership of the Christian Democrats from Lower Saxony.
-In 2010 he became justicar of the parliamentary group of the CDU; before then he had served as the groups’ spokesperson on legal affairs.
+In 2010 he became justicar of the parliamentary group of the CDU; before then he had served as the groups' spokesperson on legal affairs.
 In 2012 he succeeded Peter Altmaier as First Secretary of the parliamentary group, in this position assisting the parliamentary group's chairman Volker Kauder.
 In addition, he is a member of the German-Austrian Parliamentary Friendship Group and the German-Irish Parliamentary Friendship Group.

-From 2009, Grosse-Brömer was also a member of the parliament’s Council of Elders, which – among other duties – determines daily legislative agenda items and assigning committee chairpersons based on party representation.
+From 2009, Grosse-Brömer was also a member of the parliament's Council of Elders, which – among other duties – determines daily legislative agenda items and assigning committee chairpersons based on party representation.
 Since 2014, he has been serving on the Committee on the Election of Judges (Wahlausschuss), which is in charge of appointing judges to the Federal Constitutional Court of Germany.
 He is also a member of the parliamentary body in charge of appointing judges to the other Highest Courts of Justice, namely the Federal Court of Justice (BGH), the Federal Administrative Court (BVerwG), the Federal Fiscal Court (BFH), the Federal Labour Court (BAG), and the Federal Social Court (BSG).

 Following the 2013 federal elections, Grosse-Brömer was part of the CDU/CSU team in the negotiations with the SPD on a coalition agreement.
 In the negotiations to form a coalition government with the Christian Social Union in Bavaria (CSU), the Free Democratic Party (FDP) and the Green Party following the 2017 national elections, he was part of the 19-member delegation of the CDU.

-Following his party’s defeat in the 2021 elections, Grosse-Brömer announced his candidacy as Vice President of the Bundestag; however, the CDU/CSU parliamentary group eventually nominated Yvonne Magwas for the position.
+Following his party's defeat in the 2021 elections, Grosse-Brömer announced his candidacy as Vice President of the Bundestag; however, the CDU/CSU parliamentary group eventually nominated Yvonne Magwas for the position.
 Since then, he has been serving as chair of the Committee on Economic Affairs.

+In April 2024, Grosse-Brömer announced that he would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.